fahara02/basic_node/README.md

 _Below is the instruction of getting started with the template_

-1. install the packages
+install the packages
    ```sh
    npm install
    ```

+### Usage

+_Below is the instruction of how to use the template_
-2. Start the sample server
+1. Start the sample server
    ```sh
    npm start
    ```
-3. Run test with jest by
+2. Run test with jest by
     ```sh
    npm test
    ```